Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #189, b.
 1882, d.
 3 December 1936

 Jessie McKinnon was born in 1882.
-She married George Good Storer, son of Henry Taylorson Storer and Mary Good.
-She died on 3 December 1936 in Rosedale House, Glentower Grove, Seaton Carew, Hartlepool, Durham, England, from Myocarditis and Exopathalmis goitre.
-Her death was registered by her son Leslie.1,2 She was buried in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England.2,3
+She married George Good Storer, son of Henry Taylorson Storer and Mary Good, in 1906 in Hartlepool, Durham, England.1 Jessie died on 3 December 1936 in Rosedale House, Glentower Grove, Seaton Carew, Durham, England, from Myocarditis and Exopathalmis goitre.
+Her death was registered by her son Leslie.2,3 Jessie was buried in Holy Trinity, Seaton Carew, Durham, England, her husband was buried with her a year later.3,4 Jessie was buried on 27 March 1937 in Holy Trinity, Seaton Carew, Durham, England, by James Booth.
+He was buried with his wife.4,3

 Children of Jessie McKinnon and George Good Storer